sakesfar/Basic-CPU-Graphics-Engine/README.md

 This project is currenyly under development and going take a considerable time.

-The idea is to create a simple 3D engine which will be able to project 3D world in real time.
+The idea is to create a simple 3D engine which will be able to render a 3D object in real-time.
-The calucation will be in CPU.
+The calculation will be in CPU.
 Very likely will be using Qt GUI.

 So far, the project is in a raw format.
 However: